GeneralKenobi/UWPEnhanced/README.md

 # UWPEnhanced

-Class library target for UWP platform that contains general-purpose classes, mainly: Templated Controls and xaml-related classes
+Class library targeted for UWP platform.
+It contains general-purpose classes, mainly Templated Controls and xaml-related classes
-(VisualAttachments, VisualSetupManager and others).
+(good examples are VisualAttachments and VisualSetupManager).